SaliBhdr/typhoon-iran-cities/README.md

 the 'HasStatusField' trait.
 This trait allows you to access a bunch of methods that help you to manage all records.
 Here is how to use them:

 Each table has a field named `status`.
-This field is a boolean type field so that `1` stands for active record and `0` stands for not active record. to make sure that you always get active records, use `active()` method:
+This field is a boolean type field so that `1` stands for active record and `0` stands for not active record. to make sure that you always get active records, use the `active()` method:

 ```php

 use App\Models\IranCity;
 use App\Models\IranCounty;
 use App\Models\IranProvince;